Feyerabend/vm/add/README.md

 like 170 and 108.
 We’ll explore what this operation fundamentally entails at the hardware level.
-Additionally, we’ll examine the higher-level abstraction of what it means to add two numbers in the broader context of computing and how computers perform this operation.
+Additionally, we’ll examine the higher-level abstraction of what it means to add two numbers in the broader context of computing and how computers.

 ## adding numbers by hand